toddledev/documentation/docs/11-formulas/05-global-formulas/index.md

 ---
 title: Global formulas
-description: Create project-wide reusable calculations with standard formulas or custom JavaScript code for consistent logic across components and pages.
+description: Create project-wide reusable functions with standard formulas or custom JavaScript code for consistent logic across your components and pages.
 ---

 # Global formulas